Nutrition

 1. Make your habit very specific.

-2. Get very clear about why this habit is important to you, and dwell in your why often.
+2. Get very clear on why this habit is important to you, and dwell in your why often.

 3. Take small steps and experience success.